JasonS05/Computer-Architecture/Instruction Set.md

 - This instruction accepts no additional bytes.
 It pops 8 bytes from the stack and overwrites the frame pointer register with that value.

 33: Swap
-- This instruction accepts 0 or 1 additional bytes.
-This additional byte may have one of three values: 1, 2, or 4, or else an exception is thrown.
-If the additional byte is not provided, it assumes an implicit value of 8.
-This instruction pops two values from the stack of length in bytes equal to the provided value and pushes them back to the stack in reverse order.
+- This instruction accepts up to 11 additional bytes.
+If no bytes are provided, the first byte is assumed to have a value of 8.
+If one or more additional bytes are provided, the first byte must have a value of 1, 2, 4, or 8, and specifies the size in bytes of the arguments.
+The remaining additional bytes are parsed in the same manner that "absolute label" parses its additional bytes and determines where, relative to the top of the stack, the first argument resides, assuming the second argument has already been popped from the stack.
+If only 0 or 1 additional bytes have been provided, this offset is assumed to be 0, placing the second argument directly under the first one in the stack.
+This instruction swaps the data at the locations of the first and second arguments.

 34: Equals
-- This instruction behaves like the previous one, but instead of pushing the values back to the stack, it compares them and in their place pushes a single byte equal to 0x01 if the values were exactly equal and 0x00 otherwise.
+- This instruction behaves like the previous one, but instead of swapping the data, it pops both arguments (if only 0 or 1 additional bytes were provided) or pops the second argument and reads the first one, and finally compares them and pushes a single byte equal to 0x01 if the values were exactly equal and 0x00 otherwise.

 35: Unsigned greater than
 - This instruction behaves like the previous one, but performs a "greater than" operation instead, assuming both operands to be unsigned integers.
-The operand lower on the stack is considered to be the first one.

 36: Signed greater than
 - This instruction behaves like the previous one, but assumes the operands to be signed integers instead.

 37: Bitwise NOT
-- This instruction behaves like the previous one, but only pops one operand off of the stack instead of two and pushes it back to the stack with all bits flipped.
+- This instruction behaves like the previous one, but only reads (or pops) the first operand and pushes it to the stack with all bits flipped.

 38: Bitwise AND
-- This instruction behaves like the previous one, but pops two operands off the stack and pushes the result of combining them according to a bitwise AND.
+- This instruction behaves like the previous one, but uses both operands and pushes the result of combining them according to a bitwise AND.

 39: Bitwise OR
 - This instruction behaves like the previous one, but performs the bitwise OR operation instead.